Mindy Kaling Wants People to Think She's Dating Chadwick Boseman

 Considering their outfits—and the fact that Boseman plays the ruler of Wakanda—Kaling thought they could be the next royal couple.

 "I felt like someone could look at us and think like ‘OK, he plays a king.
 She looks like a queen.
-They're the king and queen of some really b-tching Third World country.'"
+They're the king and queen of some really b-tchin' Third World country.'"

 Watch the video to hear her whole interview and all hail Queen Mindy and King Chadwick.